ntropika-labs/potion-protocol/README.md

 [Read more](./contracts/gamma-protocol/README.md)

-This workspace provides the required files for the core contracts of the Potion Protocol
+This workspace provides the Opyn Gamma protocol contracts, required for the core contracts of the Potion Protocol

 ### ganache_seeds